project-akri/akri/docs/discovery-handler-development.md

 registering with the Agent.
 Once you know what will be passed to your Discovery Handler, its time to implement the discovery functionality.

-### Implement the `DiscoveryHandler` service
+### Implementing the `DiscoveryHandler` service
 The service should have all the functionality desired for discovering devices via your protocol and filtering for only the desired set.
 Each device a Discovery Handler discovers is represented by the `Device` type, as shown in a subset of the [discovery proto file](../discovery-utils/proto/discovery.proto) below.
-A Discovery Handler can specify a unique `id` for the device, any environment variables that need to be set in Pods that request the device -- oftentimes this is connection information such as an RTSP url for the device -- in `properties`, and any mounts or devices that should be available to requesting Pods.
+A Discovery Handler sets a unique `id` for the device, device connection information that needs to be set as environment variables in Pods that request the device in `properties`, and any mounts or devices that should be available to requesting Pods.

 ```proto
 message DiscoverResponse {